-Malignant peripheral nerve sheath tumors are a rare type of cancer that occurs in the lining of the nerves that extend from the spinal cord into the body.
+Malignant peripheral nerve sheath tumors are rare cancers that start in the lining of the nerves.
+These cancers happen in the nerves that run from the spinal cord into the body, called peripheral nerves.
 Malignant peripheral nerve sheath tumors used to be called neurofibrosarcomas.

-Malignant peripheral nerve sheath tumors can occur anywhere in the body, but most often occur in the deep tissue of the arms, legs and trunk.
-They tend to cause pain and weakness in the affected area and may also cause a growing lump or mass.
+Malignant peripheral nerve sheath tumors can happen anywhere in the body.
+They mostly occur in the deep tissue of the arms, legs and trunk.
+They tend to cause pain and weakness where they occur.
+They might also cause a growing lump or mass.

-- Weakness when trying to move the affected body part
+- Weakness when trying to move the body part that has the tumor.

 When to see a doctor

-Make an appointment with your doctor if you have any persistent signs and symptoms that worry you.
-Malignant peripheral nerve sheath tumors are rare, so your doctor may investigate more-common causes for your symptoms.
+Make an appointment with your health care provider if you have ongoing symptoms that worry you.
+Malignant peripheral nerve sheath tumors are rare, so your provider might first look for more-common causes for your symptoms.

 It's not clear what causes most malignant peripheral nerve sheath tumors.